israelmuca/israelmuca.dev/content/blog/2019-02-27-jamstack-and-cd-pipelines-create-a-blog-with-nuxt-netlify-cms-and-netlify.md

 Your page is also more secure!
 Since you don't have exposed APIs, you could even use Wordpress as a CMS but without the security risks or performance problems of running Wordpress itself.
 The performance is definitely worth mentioning again, as it is quite easy to make your site super fast.

 There is one caveat though.
-Every time you change anything, you have to rebuild your assets, and deploy them... ugh... **but wait!**, as that's were a CD pipeline comes into play!
+Every time you change anything, you have to rebuild your assets, and deploy them... ugh... **but wait!**, as that's where a CD pipeline comes into play!

 ## CD pipelines...?
 You've probably heard the terms CI/CD being thrown around, with CD sometimes referring to Continuous Delivery or Continuous Deployment.
 Arguments get quite long when debating about the PRECISE meaning of these words, as you can see in [this Stack Overflow](https://stackoverflow.com/questions/28608015/continuous-integration-vs-continuous-delivery-vs-continuous-deployment) question.